luizhenriquesantana/single-report/README.md

 # single-report
-A repo for a project created as part of a selective process to join TD Securities.
+A repo for a project created as part of a selective process to join TD Securities:

+# Problem
 Merge all 3 data files into a single report

 refdata and trade join by column Inventory